bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - Task name
 - State - Task status
 - Directories - Directories of tasks of the instance.
-They are active references to the
+They are live references to the task change logs on Mesos.
 - State change - The date of the last status change
 - Reason - The reason of the status change
 - Last node - Name of node that was used by a task before the status change (task failure)